 As part of this grant, it is required that the Project Director of this application attend all CCCAOE conferences during the grant in order to stay connected with the statewide Career Technical Education community.
-This may/should include the semi-annual California Conference on Apprenticeship.
 Applicants are also encouraged to participate in Adult Education, CTE and other conferences as needed to be successful.